-In many cases I would notice the children were really addicted to sugar and junk food.
-I know it seems like an old wives tale to associate sugar or food to behaviors, but it's not.
-I am the kind of person who literally feels my chemicals change when I eat certain things, so I know food really affects the way a person feels and acts.
-For some of the foster children in my care I needed to alter their diets in order to get them chemically ready to learn self-government.
-Most of the diet changes were easy, I would remove sugar and lots of white flours and then introduce a lot more vegetables and fruits.
+In many cases I noticed the children were addicted to sugar and junk food.
+Food has a powerful effect on behavior.
+I literally feel my chemicals change when I eat certain things, so I know food greatly affects the way a person feels and acts.
+I needed to change the diets of some of the foster children to get them chemically ready to learn self-government.

 What About Gluten?

-Over the years I have had many people give me various testimonials about omitting gluten from either their own diets or their child's diets.
-I am sharing some of those stories with you here so that you can have another option to help your child be chemically ready to learn self-government.
-We are all so chemically different, that one diet doesn't necesarily work for all of us.
+I have celiac disease and don’t eat gluten, which is anything with wheat, oats, barley or rye.
+Over the years. many people have shared testimonials with me about omitting gluten from their diets.
+Eliminating gluten is another option to help your child be chemically ready to learn self-government.
+We’re all so chemically different that one diet doesn't necessarily work for everyone.

-These last two years I have had multiple parents contact me for help with their angry, or difficult, children.
-I helped them with many of the structure problems in their homes and helped them improve the communication with their children, but the children weren't able to have complete self government until their chemicals were fixed.
-The main way that parents are helping children chemically in this time of processed everything is to remove gluten from the diet.
-Once gluten is removed, most of the children feel more calm and in control.
-They are not as volatile, and express feelings of increased security and happiness.
-Some of the children even mention that they think more clearly when they don't eat gluten.
+In recent years, multiple parents have reached out for help with their angry or difficult children.
+I helped improve their home structures and family communication, but the children weren't able to completely self-govern until their chemicals were fixed.
+In our modern world of overly processed foods, the main way parents can help children chemically is to remove gluten from their diets.
+Once gluten is removed, most children feel calm and in control.
+They’re not as volatile and instead feel secure and happy.
+Some children even say they think more clearly when they don't eat gluten.

 What About Other Foods?

-If you are going to experiment with deleting foods I suggest going to a really clean diet of rice, meat, alternative grains, nuts, vegetables, and fruits for a few weeks and then adding one food type at a time and watching to see what the effects are.
-There are a lot of really yummy recipes out there that don't have processed ingredients.
+If you experiment with deleting foods, I try a clean diet of rice, meat, fruits and vegetables for a few weeks and then add one food type at a time and watch the effects.
+There are a lot of really delicious recipes that don't have processed ingredients.
 Look around and be creative.